KevinChengZhang/MyFitnessReport_FitBit/README.md

 ### About the Project
 ------
 This is my personal project!
 I wanted to collect my own data that my Fitbit has collected over the past few years.
-I also wanted to use this project to implement what I learned in a recent class I took.

-I want to see what relationships there are between specific features and whether or not it has a positive/negative impact on my overall health.
+Goal: I want to see what relationships there are between specific features and whether or not it has a positive/negative impact on my overall health.

-### To-Do's
+### Updates
+##### updated: 05/26/20
+* I have moved to trying to log everything I do everytime I add something. (log.md)
+* I have been all over the place with this project.
+One moment I am trying to work on a working implementation of a database api (still in the works haven't pushed it yet) then another to trying to do more analysis on data.

 ##### updated: 05/01/20
 * Fix implementation of graphs [CLOSE TO BEING DONE!]
 * Shifted to focusing on a database store before doing data analysis*